 Virtual visits, webinars and Instagram can show you a lot about a university.
 But every college has campus secrets that you learn during a campus tour or from current students.

-We asked campus tour guides what they’ve learned about the best study spots, traditions and snacks at St. Edward’s, so you don’t have to miss out during this time of social distancing.
-They agreed to let you in on a few secrets.
-If you want to know more, sign up for one of our virtual visit experiences.
+We asked campus tour guides what they’ve learned about the best study spots, traditions and snacks at St. Edward’s, and they agreed to let you in on a few secrets.
+If you want to know more, sign up for one of our virtual or in-person visit experiences.

 Skylines and Selfies; Global and Green